bwann/bbs/netfoss/readme.md

 their website.
 Comb through all of the examples, even those not related to Wildcat! for ideas on how the software is used.

+FYI "Command Prompt" in Windows since NT/2000/XP is not really MS-DOS.
+It is an instance of the NT Virtual DOS Machine (NTVDM) that is built into Windows and emulates nearly all DOS APIs.
+As far as running programs are concerned, it thinks it's running on MS-DOS.
+Up until Windows 10 or so it also supported running 16-bit MS-DOS applications, which we have here.
+Think of NetFoss as replacing some of these DOS API calls.
+When Wildcat makes a INT 14h call to talk to a modem, NetFoss handles that request.

 ### COM port mode for inbound modem callers
 In COM port mode: NetFoss acts as a traditional FOSSIL driver interacting with the real modems on real serial ports through